-Overall, you get a good-quality, all-inclusive wood stove insert for less than $1,000.
+Overall, you get a good-quality, all-inclusive wood stove insert.
 But don’t forget that it’s still 2020 EPA certified and comes with a freebie.
 Without a doubt, it’s our budget pick for the best wood stove with blower.

 We’ll just jump right into the main selling point for this next item – it keeps your home warm and cozy for 25 hours straight and without filling it with toxic fumes.

 No, you didn’t read that wrong.
 It heats the space for twenty-five hours, and you can save your lungs from inhaling volatile organic compounds (VOCs), carbon monoxide, and hazardous air pollutants.

 It’s not a marketing gimmick, though.
 We’re pretty sure that this wood stove’s clean burn is a result of the brand’s groundbreaking patented catalytic combustion system called “TruHybrid.”

 Sounds fancy and complicated – we know!
 But to sum it up, it utilizes three combustion systems for maximum heat production while minimizing emission.
 How minimal?
 0.54 g/hr!
 That’s a crazy clean burn if you compare it to our budget choice’s 1.9 g/h rating.

 You don’t even waste thousands of dollars on building a chimney because you can vent it out back for a wall-mounted system.
 You can even install this wood stove in a corner because you can place the sideload on the main door’s right or left section.
 Talk about wood stove installation versatility!